Cart 0

 Based in Noblesville, Indiana, Kelly (she/her) is the International Program Coordinator for EIHR’s work in Cambodia and assistant curriculum developer and writer for the EIHR website.
 She has taught eighth grade English for 28 years.
 Kelly is a United States Holocaust Memorial Museum Teacher Fellow, a Master Teacher with the USC Shoah Foundation, and a contractor in the Council of Holocaust Education Centers program at the USHMM.
 Kelly won the 2020 Hoosier Upstander Award and co-authored, with her students, Indiana Voices of the Holocaust: Teens Talk to Survivors and Liberators.
 She received her MA in composition and rhetoric from Ball State University.
 Back to the top

-Alma Žero, PhD Education Coordinator, International
+Alma Žero, PhD, Education Coordinator, International

 Based in Bosnia and Herzegovina, Alma (she/her) is EIHR’s education coordinator in the west Balkans where she coordinates local and international initiatives and assists in curriculum development and has helped organize numerous activities on human rights, youth engagement and foreign language education.
 Alma is particularly interested in exploring how arts integration encourages positive interethnic relations and inclusive policies.
 She is USHMM Museum Teacher Fellow and dedicated to preventing mass atrocities and building sustainable peace.
 Alma has K-10 teaching experience and now teaches at the University of Sarajevo.
 She earned an MA in English language and literature at the University of Sarajevo and earned her PhD in inclusive education at the University of Ljubljana in Slovenia.
 Back to the top